What Is Media Literacy? A Guide for Parents and Educators

-Learn the Principles of Media Literacy
+Core Principles of Media Literacy Education

 -

-Requires active inquiry and critical thinking about the messages we receive and create.
+Requires active inquiry and critical thinking about the messages we receive and create

 -